EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/js-ajax-cart-init.md

 ---
-title: js-ajax-cart-set
+title: js-ajax-cart-init
 layout: docs-v2
 disable_toc: true
 ---

-# js-ajax-cart-set
+# js-ajax-cart-init

 <p class="lead" markdown="1">
-Liquid Ajax Cart adds the `js-ajax-cart-set` CSS class to the `html` tag when it is successfully loaded.
+Liquid Ajax Cart adds the `js-ajax-cart-init` CSS class to the `html` tag when it is successfully loaded and initialized.
 </p>

 ## Example